 Home to the famous painting ‘The Scream’ by Eduard Munch among other pieces this museum is free to enter and open daily.

 Browse through more than 300 pieces of artwork including a range of paintings and sculptures with a particular focus on 19th-century pieces.

 Oslo Botanical Gardens & Arboretum

-I particularly loved the scented garden.
-This has been designed and arranged as an experience for all but especially for the blind, mentally handicapped and wheel-chair bound.
+Be sure to stop by the scented garden which has been specially arranged and designed as an experience for the blind and wheel-chair bound.

 Alternatively, if you have a little more to spend consider visiting one of the 30 restaurants in Oslo with a Michelin star.